That’s why I get a bit sad taking down my decorations—knowing that they won’t find their way out of my basement until the following Christmas season.

 This is a helpful tip from Organization Obsessed and all it involves is a hanger and a reusable garment bag.
 Just slip the hanger and the rolls inside, zip up the front and you’ll have a new way of storing this holiday essential.

 If the storage solution above is still a little bulky, you can take a look at this Gift Wrap Storage Set instead.
-Each one can hold multiple rolls at once and the 2-pack comes with a large and small bag.
+Each one can hold multiple rolls but they’re still compact and easy to store!

 A close friend of mine owns these Vertical Gift Wrap Boxes and loves that they are compact and convenient.
 The bottom looks like any old trash can, but the top half contains a clear plastic lid which allows you to see what kinds of wrapping paper you have stored inside.